Skip to main content

 Step 3: Set the OLLAMA_ORIGINS Environment Variable

 Because PlotForge runs in your browser at https://plotforge.app, your browser's security policies require Ollama to explicitly allow connections from this domain.
-Without this step, your browser will block the connection.
+Without this step, your browser will block the connection with a CORS error.

 Windows